 Written Examination

 During the spring semester of the second year, a student prepares a detailed research proposal.
-The topic of the research proposal is determined in collaboration with the comprehensive examination committee.
+The topic of the research proposal is determined in collaboration with the advisor and the comprehensive examination committee.
 A detailed guide can be found in the Graduate Program in Microbiology Graduate Student Handbook on the Department of Microbiology and Immunology website.

 Oral Examination